-It's easy to get caught up in the overwhelming process while doing a business and get diverted from your business vision.
+It's easy to get caught up in the overwhelming process of running a business and lose sight of your business vision.

-To avoid such an off-track journey in business growth you need a clear strategic plan.
-A strategic plan is an organized overview of the aims and goals your business claim to achieve in its development.
+A clear strategic plan is required to avoid such a detour in business growth.
+A strategic plan is an organised overview of the aims and goals that your company claims to achieve in its development.

-In this post, we will see the strategic planning process which helps to define a company's objectives and identify adjustments that you might need to make to reach your goal.
+In this post, we will look at the strategic planning process, which helps to define a company's objectives and identify any adjustments that may be required to achieve your goal.

-Strategic planning became popular among business owners because it assisted to align the companies’ priorities and goals by establishing agreements for great outcomes and results.
+Strategic planning became popular among business owners because it helped to align the company's priorities and goals by establishing agreements for great outcomes and results.

-Ideally, strategic planning is drafted as a document, a presentation, or a report that sets out an exact blueprint for the company's progress.
+Strategic planning should ideally be written as a document, presentation, or report that lays out an exact blueprint for the company's progress.

-Strategic planning assists your company to progress in your desired direction by getting input from all your employees who strengthen it with their beneficial opinions and building a consensus.
+Strategic planning helps your company progress in the desired direction by obtaining input from all of your employees, who strengthen it with their beneficial opinions and building consensus.

-Your company can channel its energy and resources to the common goal set in strategic planning and move towards success.
+Your company can direct its energy and resources toward the common goal established in strategic planning and move toward success.

 Why is Strategic Planning Important?